virot/powershellYK/Docs/Feature_comparison.md

 ## Only in powershellYK
 _The following are unique features available only in powershellYK:_

-💎 Validate YubiKey attestation certificates.
+💎 Validate YubiKey PIV, FIDO and OpenSSH attestation objects.
 💎 Validate YubiKey certificate signing requests (CSRs) with _built-in_ attestation.
 💎 Calculate the `altSecurityIdentities` attribute for use with SSH and AD(DS).
 💎 Calculate `NFC ID` for physical access (PACS) integration.